getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let opts = {
   'expand': "expand_example" // String | Use expand to include additional information in the response.
 This parameter accepts multiple values separated by a comma.
 Note that permissions are always included when you specify any value:
 };
-apiInstance.cloudidRestApi3PermissionschemeSchemeIdPermissionGet(cloudid, schemeId, opts, (error, data, response) => {
+apiInstance.permissionschemeSchemeIdPermissionGet(cloudid, schemeId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {